Per Capita Gross Domestic Product - Explained

 The Organization for Economic Cooperation and Development (OECD) presented estimates for gross domestic product and per capita GDP in a report named Looking to 2060: Long-term global growth prospects.
 As per the report, if the GDP of both India and China are combined, it would be more than the total GDP of the G7 countries in the coming years, and that of OECD countries by the year 2060.
 The major factor influencing the economic growth of already developed and developing countries will be productivity gains.
 The report stated that developing countries experiencing a lower productivity would higher productivity growth rates as compared to developed countries because of technology advancements, and more effective government policies.
 The report also predicted that there will be a correlation between the productivity levels and GDP per capita of developing and emerging nations.
 It further estimated that the per capita GDP would increase two folds in the most affluent economies from 2011 to 2060.
 However, it will be four times in case of the weakest or financially poor nations.
 By 2060, China and India would experience an increase in per capita income to 7 times.
 The report further mentioned that the ranks secured by nations for per capita GDP in 2011 would coincide with those of in the year 2060 too.

-References for Per Capita GDP
+Academic Research on Per Capita GDP